History of the area

 The Annulus Billabong is in a Wildlife Sanctuary and Conservation Area in the park.
 It is the most important wetland of the park and has been recently listed as one of the 20 key wetlands in the Melbourne Water Healthy Waterways Strategy for the Melbourne area.
 It is 1 of 11 key wetlands along the Yarra River.

-In October 2020 Melbourne Water pumped water from the Yarra River into the billabong to help restore the ecosystem which was suffering’s from the long period of dryness.
+In October 2020 and September 2021 Melbourne Water pumped water from the Yarra River into the billabong to help restore the ecosystem which was suffering’s from the long period of dryness.
 This also gave valuable information on the amount of water required to restore the ecology of the billabong.

 The Banksia Street Billabong